dariodsa/HaskellCourse/README.md

-# PUH assignments - dariodsa
+# PUH assignments - Dario Sindičić

 Welcome to your PUH assignments repository, *dariodsa*.
 Here's a quick intro to how things are gonna work around here.